pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 This has significant advantages:

-- The User Stories, Features and other Azure DevOps Work Items can be referenced in the respective Process descriptions
+- The User Stories, Features and other Azure DevOps Work Items can be referenced in the respective process descriptions
-- The documentation for the individual Processes will contain links that can be selected to open the work item
+- The documentation for the individual processes will contain links that can be selected to open the work item
 - Wiki search can be used to find all automation linked to an individual work item

 ---